alygao/chess/README.md

 4. Edit `insert_from_pgn.py` with your credentials at the top of script.
 The bottom of the script has a loop which determines how many games to extract.
 It is set to 10000 right now.
 5. Run `bash populate_db.sh`.
 You should probably look at the script to read what it does

+### Features Currently Supported

+Our DB current supports features to store games, users/players, and associated moves and events.
+The UI currently supports simple, mock calls to our back-end to query data.